-Need to feed a crowd?
-Try hot dog burnt ends instead.
+Need to feed a crowd and want to wow them with something totally different?
+Try my amazing hot dog burnt ends instead.

 For the brisket